andongluis/nlg-blog/docs/_posts/2019-11-19-Language-Modeling-post.md

 > <b>Input 2</b>: The bride was driving to the wedding.<br>
 > <b>Ouput 2</b>: The groom and groomsmen watched the bride.
 They kissed and shared their pictures.

-Another paper, this time from Facebook AI Research [Fan et al., 2018], proposes what they call **hierarchical neural story generation**, where first a prompt (i.e. a sentence) is generated, and then a seq2seq model is conditioned on this prompt to generate the rest of the story.
+Another paper, this time from <a href="https://ai.facebook.com/">Facebook AI Research</a> (<a href="https://arxiv.org/pdf/1805.04833.pdf?utm_campaign=Revue%20newsletter&utm_medium=Newsletter&utm_source=Programming%20Innovations">Fan et al., 2018</a>), proposes what they call **hierarchical neural story generation**, where first a prompt (i.e. a sentence) is generated, and then a seq2seq model is conditioned on this prompt to generate the rest of the story.
 They introduce a gated self-attention mechanism that allows for the neural network to be conditioned on previous outputs at different time-scales.
 The model they use to generate the story is a convolutional seq2seq model, where the decoder is supplemented with this self-attention mechanism to allow the model to attend to any previously seen word it generated.
 In this way, they are able to capture some long-range coherency within the model itself.

 They created a new training corpus by scraping Reddit’s <a href="https://www.reddit.com/r/WritingPrompts/">/r/WritingPrompts</a> forum where users write short stories based on a short description.
 They gathered three years worth of prompts and cleaned them for use.
 The end results are quite good, as shown in the following example taken from their paper:

 > <b>Prompt</b>: Aliens start abducting humans<br><br>
 >“It has been two weeks, and the last of my kind has gone.
 It is only a matter of time until there will be nothing left.
 I’m not sure what the hell is going on...
 I can’t think.
 I can hear a distant scream.
 I think of a strange, alien sound.
 I try to speak, but am interrupted by something, something that feels like a drum, I ca not tell.
 I mean I’m just a little bit older than an average human.
 But I can, and I can feel the vibrations .
 I hear the sound of a ship approaching.
 The ground quakes at the force of the impact, and a loud explosion shatters the silence.”

-Similar to Fan et al’s work, another paper [Yao et al., 2019] proposes a hierarchical generation framework that combines plot planning with text generation to create a story based on a given title.
+Similar to Fan et al’s work, another paper (<a href="https://www.cs.jhu.edu/~npeng/papers/AAAI19-story-planning.pdf">Yao et al., 2019</a>) proposes a hierarchical generation framework that combines plot planning with text generation to create a story based on a given title.
 They introduce two methods for planning out the plot: dynamic schema, which alternates between producing a plan for the story and generating the text in the story, and static schema, which does all of the plot planning prior to generating any of the final story text.

 The static schema method uses two seq2seq models: one for generating the plot and one for generating the text.
-The dynamic scheme method uses the method from one of their previous papers [Yao et al., 2017], which used a seq2seq model augmented with bidirectional gated recurrent units.
-Additionally, they trained their model on the **ROCStories corpus** [Mostafazadeh et al., 2016], which contains 98,161 short, commonsense stories.
+The dynamic scheme method uses the method from one of their previous papers (<a href="https://www.aclweb.org/anthology/D17-1233.pdf">Yao et al., 2017</a>), which used a seq2seq model augmented with bidirectional gated recurrent units.
+Additionally, they trained their model on the **ROCStories corpus** (<a href="https://www.aclweb.org/anthology/N16-1098.pdf">Mostafazadeh et al., 2016</a>), which contains 98,161 short, commonsense stories.
 These stories consist of five sentences that contain causal and temporal relationships in everyday situations.

 Additionally, they use both objective and subjective metrics to evaluate their output.
 A novel objective evaluation metric is introduced that quantifies the diversity of language within and between stories that are generated, where lower scores are better.
 The subjective analysis tasked Amazon Mechanical Turkers to choose between the output of a baseline model and their new model based on the story fidelity, coherence, interestingness, and overall user preference.
 They find that the static schema method produces results that are superior to not only prior work, but also their dynamic schema method.